 Eviction Laws & Requirements

 In West Virginia, an eviction notice is not required to start the eviction process.
-Landlord’s can give their tenant a chance to correct their rental violation before filing and involving the court.
+Landlords can allow their tenant to correct their rental violations before filing and involving the court.
 The landlord may give their tenant a late rent notice or attempt to agree on lease termination.

-Because the landlord isn’t required to provide a notice, they can proceed directly to the Local Magistrate Court to sue for eviction.
-This is also known as “Unlawful Occupation” or “Wrongful Occupation”, and the court will schedule a hearing no more than 10 days from the filing date.
+Because the landlord isn’t required to provide notice, they can proceed directly to the Local Magistrate Court to sue for eviction.
+This is also known as “Unlawful Occupation” or “Wrongful Occupation,” and the court will schedule a hearing no more than ten days from the filing date.

-The landlord may now proceed to the magistrate court of the county where their property is located to file their complaint.
+The landlord may proceed to the county’s magistrate court, where their property is located, to file their complaint.
 This is also known as a Petition for Summary Relief – Wrongful Occupation.
 The tenant must respond before the court hearing.

 Related Court Forms

-Answer Form: This form is used by the tenant in response to a court summons.
+- Answer Form: The tenant uses this form in response to a court summons.
 It allows them to deny or admit to the allegations made by the landlord.

-Writ of Possession: If the landlord has been to court and succeeded in suing for eviction, but the tenant won’t leave, a writ of possession allows the tenant to involve the police department.
-The tenant and their possessions may then be removed by a police officer.
+- Writ of Possession: If the landlord has been to court and succeeded in suing for eviction, but the tenant won’t leave, a writ of possession allows the tenant to involve the police department.
+A police officer may then remove the tenant and their possessions.